 During the terms of the qualifying examination, when applying for candidacy, of the final examination, and the final term in which the degree is awarded, the student must be registered for credits that count toward the graduate degree.
 In the latter of the two terms cited, thesis students must be registered for 6971 (3 credits in fall/spring and 2 in summer).
 For non-thesis students, the requirements are the same number of credits; however, registration cannot be 6971 but rather something that will count for his/her degree.
-The requirement for doctoral student's final term registration is RLG 7980 (3 credits in committee.
-It is the student's responsibility to obtain information on deadlines and format questions from the Graduate School well in advance of the defense.
-Note: The Graduate Council requires that doctoral students must complete all of their work within five calendar years after the qualifying examinations or else those examinations must be repeated.
+The requirement for doctoral student's final term registration is RLG 7980 (3 credits in fall/spring or 2 credits in summer).
+Before being admitted to candidacy, Ph.D. students take RLG 7979 the semesters they are studying for qualifying exams, and after passing their oral exams, have an approved dissertation topic, and are admitted to candidacy, Ph.D. students would take RLG 7980.